Amplifier Circuit DiagramsClock & Timer Circuit DiagramsOscillators Circuit Diagrams

 Simple IR Receiver Schematic Circuit Diagram 3

-In standby mode, this circuit has a current drain of only 3 mA.
-The resistors in series with the outputs are there for protection against an overload or short circuit.
-When the receiver is used to drive the ‘Audio/Video-Switch’, The output voltage drops to 4.2 V when three boards are driven in parallel, which is still sufficient to activate the relays.
-When more boards are driven in parallel, for example, six are required for 5.1 surrounds, then the values of R5-R8 should be at least halved.
+In standby mode, the circuit has a minimal current drain of only 3 mA.
+The resistors in series with the outputs serve as protection against overloads or short circuits.
+When driving the ‘Audio/Video Switch’, the output voltage drops to 4.2 V when three boards run in parallel, still adequate to activate relays.
+For more extensive setups, like six boards for 5.1 surround sound, R5-R8 values should be halved or reduced further

 Tags